-Acrylic painting is a popular medium used by artists due to its versatility and affordability.
-Acrylic paints dry quickly and can be used on a variety of surfaces, making them ideal for both beginners and experienced artists.
+Acrylic painting is a popular medium that can be use by a professional artist and DIYers alike due to its versatility and affordability.
+Acrylic paints dry quickly and can be used on a variety of surfaces, from wood to fabric!
 There are various acrylic paint techniques that can be used to create different effects and textures with acrylic paints.

 Acrylic paint can also be used on fabric!
 It’s best to use an additive like fabric medium if you are going to apply Acrylic paint to fabric.
 Acrylic paint can also be applied to wood!
 I’ll show you more about this later in the post.